Puanga Matariki

 The Puanga Matariki Festival Whangārei is a special celebration promoting a series of cultural events happening within the District for people to come and celebrate Puanga Matariki together.

-The library held free activities for all ages to celebrate Puanga Matariki.
+The library holds free activities for all ages as part of the Puanga Matariki Festival.